Looking into the murky future with Denton ISD

 The end goal is to slow the growth of property taxes while shifting more burden to the state without harming districts’ pocketbooks.

-Ultimately, the Texas Education Agency will determine districts' tax rates until early August.
+Ultimately, the Texas Education Agency will determine districts’ tax rates in early August.
 Regardless, Denton ISD must adopt a budget on July 23 to prepare for the coming school year.
-That means guessing games like Tuesday's a high stakes.
+That means guessing games like Tuesday’s are high-stakes.

 “With a watchful eye, we may see plateaus in student growth, residential and commercial development, and possible changes in the upcoming legislative session,” district officials wrote in the board presentation.
 “We will move forward into the 2020-21 school year being mindful of the continued financial impact of the COVID-19 pandemic.”